xtianbetz/rust-dmx-imx/README.md

 # DMX for i.MX6 using the Rust 'dmx' crate

-The example code in this repository will a basic DMX light between Red, Green, and Blue at full brightness.
+The example code in this repository will change basic DMX light between Red, Green, and Blue.

 ## Cross Compiling on Your PC